young girl buying drugs inside of night club

 • 1st Degree Felony: This is the most serious charge, and it is punishable by five to 99 years, OR LIFE, in prison and a fine of up to $10,000.

-Enhanced Penalties for Delivery to a Minor
+Enhanced Felony Penalties for Delivery to a Minor

 The penalties for delivery of a controlled substance to a minor are even more severe.
 In these cases, the defendant can be sentenced to life in prison.

 If you are found to have delivered a substance while in a “drug free zone,” you will not be eligible for parole on a prison sentence until you have completed at least five years in prison.
+Drug-free zones are aggressively monitored in Dallas and include areas within 1,000 feet of schools, playgrounds, youth centers, and public swimming pools.

 There are a number of defenses that can be raised to delivery of a controlled substance charges.
 Some of the most common defenses include: